Kodular/Documentation/docs/components/connectivity/download.md

 |:----:|:-------:|
 |boolean|False|

 Specify that to run this download, the device needs to be plugged in.
-Works only for devices with api >= 24.
+Works only for devices with api &gt;= 24.

 ### Require Device Idle